gedw99/gio-embed/README.md

 One loose coupled way is to use an SSR server such as at https://github.com/yuriizinets/kyoto to enable simple Go Templates to be involved in the loading of Embedded modules as needed, such that they can be easily configured on the Server without recompiling.

-## Loading
+## Screen Loading

-Relies on the Intersection Web API at https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API, to know when to load, allowing late binding, and avoiding large initialy laods.
+Relies on the Intersection Web API at https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API, to know when to load, allowing late binding, and avoiding large initialy downloads.

 https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API/Timing_element_visibility provides analytics also.